turrnut/SIMAS/README.md

 by the Assembly programming language.
 In SIMAS, each line starts with an instruction, optionally followed by one or more operands, just like Assembly.<br>

-SIMAS is designed to be minimal.
-The run function contains all of the code you need to run a SIMAS program. the parameter, inputText, is your SIMAS code.<br>

 The instruction and its operands are separated a space character.
-Also, lines of code are separated by semicolons, as new lines are ignored.
+Also, lines of code are separated by semicolons, as new lines are ignored. <br>

+SIMAS is case-sensitive, although instructions are not. <br>

 To run a SIMAS program, compile it first using the `simasc` compiler, it should generate a `.csa` file, then run the `.csa` file with `simas`